I don’t usually do this, but let’s get theoretical for just a second:

 - Video—a short walk-through, for patients who you think would just rather watch a quick video than follow other types of easy instructions.

 - Social media—in particular, Facebook.
-What’s nice is customers can write CitySearch reviews using their Facebook username, which makes it that much easier for them and you.
+What’s nice is customers can write reviews directly from a social media post or campaign.

 - QR code on a postcard—hand or send your customers a little postcard that asks them to review you by scanning a QR code with their smartphones.
-The QR code would just contain a link to your Google Places page, or a link to your InsiderPages listing, etc.
+The QR code would just contain a link to your Google Places page.

 - QR code as a sticker or decal—the sticker or decal could go anywhere in your office or store, and customers could scan it with their smartphones to review you on the spot.